tighten/ozzie/README.md

 ## Projects and Daily Caching

-Projects are currently stored in a JSON file, `projects.json` in the root directory.
+The list of projects is currently stored in a JSON file, `projects.json`, in the root directory.

 ```json
 [